-A universally accepted definition for post-acute and long-term SARS-CoV2 sequelae does not exist [11].
-While this review has adopted the term Long COVID, being the currently most widespread and broad description of long-term SARS-CoV-2-related complications [1] and the term most accepted by persons living with Long Covid, the literature provides a very diverse set of terminology, descriptions and definitions.
-Some of the commonly used terms include "long haulers," "post-acute COVID-19", "persistent COVID-19 symptoms", "post COVID-19 manifestations", "post COVID-19 syndrome", "post-infectious COVID-19", "post-recovery", "post-acute sequelae of

-SARS-CoV-2 infection" (PASC) and "post COVID-19 recovery syndrome" [1], [12]-[17].
-Inevitably, the reason for the abundant terminology is the emerging nature of Long COVID itself, as well as of the evidence around it, which still lacks consensus on the range, prevalence, and duration of symptoms [18]-[21].
+This review has adopted the term Long COVID, being the currently most widespread and broad description of long-term SARS-CoV-2-related complications [10] and the term most accepted by persons living with Long Covid, the literature provides a very diverse set of terminology.
+Some of the commonly used terms include "long haulers," "post-acute COVID-19", "persistent COVID-19 symptoms", "post COVID-19 manifestations", "post COVID-19 syndrome", "chronic COVID-19 syndrome", "post-infectious COVID-19", "post-recovery", "post-acute sequelae of SARS-CoV-2 infection" (PASC) and "post COVID-19 recovery syndrome" [10]-[16].
+Inevitably, the reason for the abundant terminology is the emerging nature of Long COVID itself, as well as of the evidence around it, which still lacks consensus on the range, prevalence, and duration of symptoms [17]-[20].